VenaktKarthik/struts-site/source/core-developers/namespace-configuration.md

 ## Default Namespace

 The default namespace is `""` - an empty string.
 The default namespace is used as a "catch-all" namespace.
-If an action configuration is not found in a specified namespace, the default namespace is also be searched.
+If an action configuration is not found in a specified namespace, the default namespace will also be searched.
 The local/global strategy allows an application to have global action configurations outside of the action element "extends" hierarchy.

 The namespace prefix can be registered with Java declarative security, to ensure only authorized users can access